 We’re gonna go ahead and call BS here, all things considered.
-Keep in mind, though, that the bigger you go, the harder your engine has to work to maintain the same speeds as before.
-Expect to lose more mpg’s the further you drift from stock sizing (especially if you don’t intend to regear your vehicle to match a larger diameter tire).
-Had we stuck with the previous size, the mpg difference would have been even less, but even with a significantly heavier and larger tire, we didn’t experience any drastic change in fuel economy with the KO2.
+Keep in mind though, that the bigger you go, the harder your engine has to work to maintain the same speeds as before.
+Expect to lose more mpg’s the further you drift from stock sizing (especially if you aren’t regearing your vehicle to match a larger diameter tire).
+Had we stuck with the OEM size, the mpg difference would have been even less, but even with a significantly heavier and larger tire, we didn’t experience any drastic change in fuel economy with the KO2.

 This is a complaint you’ll hear from folks who have purchased and enjoyed more budget-friendly all-terrain options like the General Grabber AT mentioned above.
 While tires like this will certainly be an improvement over OEM tires off-road, you’ll want to consider the other tradeoffs that typically come with budget ATs.
 These tires tend to lack important metrics like wet stopping distance, all-weather handling, and chip/tear resistance on off-road terrain.
 We won’t dig into the specifics of each, but here’s a quick rundown of current prices for the same tires/sizes mentioned above:

 - BF Goodrich KO2: $231